 When Rose Tyler meets a mysterious stranger called The Doctor, her life will never be the same again.
 Soon, she realises that her mum, her boyfriend, and the whole of Planet Earth are in danger.

 The only hope for salvation lies inside a strange blue box..

 The Doctor refers to an untelevised encounter with, “the assembled hordes of Genghis Khan.”
 He also encountered Kublai Khan in Marco Polo (1964), and Batu and Möngke Khan in the spin- off novel Bunker Soldiers by Martin Day.
-In TV Movie, the Master tells Chang Lee that The Doctor was Genghis Khan.
+In The TV Movie, The Master tells Chang Lee that The Doctor was Genghis Khan.

-The materialisation and dematerialisation of the TARDIS is accompanied by a flurry of wind, as it was in the 1996 television movie.
+The materialisation and dematerialisation of the TARDIS is accompanied by a flurry of wind, as it was in the The TV Movie.
 The TARDIS console room and sonic screwdriver have also been redesigned.

 This story also sees the first mention of the Shadow Proclamation, an intergalactic police force mentioned several times in the revived series and eventually seen in “The Stolen Earth” (2008).